schalkw-gmail-com/poker/README.md

 5 cards of the same suite [S,D,H,C]  and all must be sequential

 ## Future features:

-1 - Clean up - I need to clean up the code, add proper log message etc
+These items are in order of importance.

+1 - create tests for the api

+2 - the integer values of the ranks, should be moved to the Ranks enum for
+    better logical reading, seeing that it is directly related to each rank

+3 - error handling should be improved to be more granular, in order to pinpoint which card in the array
+    is invalid

-2 - The sequential algorithm must be refactored into a single function that can
+4 - The sequential algorithm must be refactored into a single function that can
     be used everywhere. perhaps this can be a trait or a base class.
     This will eliminate duplicated code in the evaluators.

-3 - change up the entry system to facilitate the possibility to only call the
+5 - change up the entry system to facilitate the possibility to only call the
     evaluate function on a valid hand.
 Currently, this is being done on each evaluator which can be more efficient by preventing the system to get to this point completely

-3 - adapt the system to handle the joker [JKR] card
+6 - adapt the system to handle the joker [JKR] card

-4 - the integer values of the ranks, should be moved to the Ranks enum for
-    better logical reading, seeing that it is directly related to each rank

-5 - error handling should be improved to be more granular, in order to pinpoint which card in the array
-    is invalid
+7 - API documentation needs to be done, something like PHPDocumenter should be able to read the doc blocks and provide
+    the openApi document for me

+8 - Add a front end to system through HTML and Javascript

+9 - Create a console application to interact with the tool